andycranston/raritan-luascripts/README.md

 This script monitors the current being drawn on each outlet on the PDU.
-If the difference between the last reading taken and the most recent reading exceeds a threshold and email is sent.
+If the difference between the last reading taken and the most recent reading exceeds a threshold then an email is sent.
 A significant fluctuation in the amount of current being drawn from an outlet could be of interest.

 I recommend changing the values of `POLL_INTERVAL_IN_SECONDS` and